State-of-Rhode-Island-eCMS/ecms_profile/ecms_base/modules/custom/ecms_migration/README.md

 ### eCMS Publications
-The eCMS Publication migration will generate `publication` nodes and will accept a Googe Sheet with the following columns:
+The eCMS Publication migration will generate `publication` nodes and will accept a Google Sheet with the following columns:
 - Title (The title of the link and node)
 - Language (The language of the publication)
 - Url (The link to the external publication)